GitAliGator/vcs/docs/source/index.rst

        <p style="color: #ccfbf1; font-size: 1.2rem; margin: 0.5rem 0 0 0;">Video Comprehension Score - A comprehensive metric for evaluating narrative similarity</p>
    </div>

 VCS Metrics is a Python library that provides a comprehensive approach to measuring narrative similarity between reference and generated text.
-It combines multiple alignment scores to evaluate how well generated content preserves the semantic meaning, local structure, and narrative flow of the original text.
+Originally developed to evaluate the video comprehension ability of large video language models by comparing their long video descriptions to human-written captions, VCS can also be used for document-level similarity analysis or comparing similarity between two long stories and other narrative content.

+VCS focuses on whether the overall story and narrative structure matches rather than worrying about every small detail.
+It achieves this by checking the global, local, and chronological semantic alignment between two given long paragraphs.
+There is no size limit in terms of paragraphs that can be processed.

+To understand how VCS works in detail, please read our `research paper <#>`_ or explore our interactive `playground <#>`_.

 .. image:: https://img.shields.io/pypi/v/vcs-metrics.svg
    :target: https://pypi.org/project/vcs-metrics/